Vandergrift, Pennsylvania: Ancestries

 People of Italian ancestry account for 68.7% of the population.
 People of Irish ancestry are another sizable group, at 16.4%.
 Other ancestries include Polish, at 8.3% and Slovak, at 6.6%.

 Arts and culture

 Entertainment

 Vandergrift has a theater - the Casino Theater, and a museum called the Victorian Vandergrift Museum & Historical Society.

 Many of the exterior shots in the 2011 science fiction film I am Number Four were filmed in Vandergrift, which was a stand-in for the fictional town of Paradise, Ohio.

 The city center was a reference for the town center of Possum Springs in the lauded PC game Night in the Woods.

+Later seasons of the show Banshee were filmed in the town.